Oh, the Places You’ll Go

-I started to write a blog, and I ended up spewing out a 2,000 word story for an upcoming book I am writing with my Co-Author, Markus Wettstein, M.D.
-You never know where stories will go if you just honor the moments, and let the energy flow.
+I started to write a blog, and I ended up spewing out a 2,000-word story for an upcoming book I am writing with my Co-Author, Markus Wettstein, M.D.
+You never know where stories will go if you honor the moments and let the energy flow.
 Look at me all rapping this morning.

-This summer, Markus and I launch book one in our multi-author All Things Wellness three-book series.
+Speaking of stories.
+In the summer (2022) Markus Wettstein, MD (my co-author) and I launched book one in our multi-author All Things Wellness three-book series.
 It is called The Four-Fold Formula for All Things Wellness ~ True stories of the heart, spirit, mind, and body.
 We have over 30 Contributing Authors who share their personal stories.
 It has been a glorious yet emotional journey watching our passion project come to fruition and sharing in the growth of dozens of storytellers.
-Early Bird recruitment begins soon seeking 30 more authors for our second book in the series called Win the Wellness War.
-It is also about true stories of the heart, spirit, mind, and body.
-And we will launch book two by the holidays.
+Win the Wellness W.A.R (We Are Responsible) is book two of the All Things Wellness series and will launch in the Spring of 2023.
+It will also share true stories of the heart, spirit, mind, and body by over 30 authors.

-I sat down with my coffee and decided to enjoy the sunrise humidity as I wrote this blog by the pool.
-I planned on taking you on a journey through the stack of papers I just found while packing for the move to our new house.
-Papers that are twenty one years old.
-But I found myself flowing a story for book two.
-Markus and I also contribute to the compilation book, and we write three stories each.
+This morning I sat down by the pool with my coffee and decided to enjoy the sunrise humidity and write this blog.
+I planned to take you on a journey through the stack of papers I just found while packing for the move to our new house.
+Documents that are twenty-one years old.
+But I found myself flowing into a lengthy story for book two.
+Markus and I also contribute to the compilation book, writing three stories each.
 My “intended blog” for this morning will become one of them.

 I actually listed “Oh, The Places You‘ll Go” as a suggested read in our first book.
 At the end of each book, we ask our authors to give us a list of their favorites.
 We create a nice list for our readers to refer to.
 This book title means a lot to me.
 I have written my whole life.
-And, of course, given my age, Dr. Seuss was a huge presence in my life.
-My aunt belonged to every subscription club dealio back in the day you could imagine.
-Whether you wanted cassette tapes of Shaun Cassidy and Bread, or magazines and books from Ed McMahon.
-She had it, and she had a stockpile of Dr. Seuss books.
+And, of course, given my age, Dr. Seuss was a massive presence in my life.
+My aunt belonged to every subscription club dealio back in the day, you could imagine.
+Whether you wanted cassette tapes of Shaun Cassidy and Bread or magazines and books from Ed McMahon.
+She had it, and she had a stockpile of Dr. Seuss’s books.

 I have always loved animation.
 I have always loved twisted poetry and weird words.
 I have always loved Dr. Seuss.
 The 500 Hats of Bartholomew Cubbins is one of the rare ones I loved.
 And, of course, so many went on to become movies such as Cat in the Hat, The Lorax, Horton Who, and The Grinch Who Stole Christmas.

-It isn’t too surprising I have his last written book, Oh The Places You’ll Go.
-It teaches about individuality, confidence, acknowledging hiccups in the road of life, and grabbing hold of every opportunity that comes your way.
+It isn’t too surprising that I have his last written book, Oh The Places You’ll Go.
+It teaches about individuality, confidence, acknowledging hiccups on the road of life, and grabbing hold of every opportunity that comes your way.

-It was also my 70 year old English Professor’s favorite book.
+It was also my 70-year-old English Professor’s favorite book.
 When I was 35, I decided to go to college.
-Ms. Beverly and I were kindred souls though; such a special connection.
-For one of my assignments, I had submitted a story about my youngest son and me.
-She decided we could give the experience a twist and have him explain his view of the experience, and I would share mine.
+Ms. Beverly and I were kindred souls, though; such a special connection.
+I submitted a story about my youngest son and me for one of my assignments.
+She decided we could twist the experience and have him explain his view of the experience, and I would share mine.
 He was a hit.
 He was seven years old.

 I planned on writing this blog about publishing a children’s book.
-I had found a piece of paper while packing to move which had the name Green Ink, Inc. on it which, long story short, was a “manifested” name I made up back in 2001.
+I had found a piece of paper while packing to move, which had the name Green Ink, Inc. on it, which, long story short, was a “manifested” name I made up back in 2001.
 I used green everything…ink, journal, notebook covers, and post-its – you name it.
 Ms. Beverly always used green pens and chanted, “It reminds me of the color of money.
-Making money and being financially independent is not a terrible thing as long as you do good things with it.”
-I thought I am manifesting that I have a publishing company, and I get to write and edit every day.
+Making money and being financially independent is not terrible as long as you do good things with it.”
+In our conversations, she would tell me to manifest creating my own publishing company and being able to write and edit every day.

-Today as I sit, sipping coffee, listening to the water flow, and intending to write about letterhead.
-I ended up with an “Oh, The Places You’ll Go” experience and drafting a full story for my next book.
+Today as I sit, sipping coffee, listening to the water flow, and intending to write about the letterhead I just found.
+My intention wasn’t going to be deep.
+Just a simple blog about the letterhead history.
+I ended up with an “Oh, The Places You’ll Go” experience and drafted a full story for my next book.
 Writing the blog was an intended journey; the story unintended.
 It just flowed, and “Oh, the places I went!”

 We force so many things in life.
-In the literal sense we force things.
+In the literal sense, we force things.
 “Don’t shove the ice drawer.
 Some cubes have fallen behind it,” we yell at our teenagers.
-We try to force people to love us, buy from us, and work with us.
-We force smiles when we are miserable, and if you are Amber Heard, you try to force tears when there simply aren’t any.
+We try to force people to love, buy from, and work with us.
+We force smiles when we are miserable, and if you are Amber Heard, you try to force tears when there aren’t any.
 Don’t even get me started on her…don’t do it!
 I warn you.

 And like this morning, I couldn’t force writing a blog when my right brain wanted to take me in a different direction.
-If I had of…writer’s block would have showed up.
+If I had …writer’s block would have shown up.
 PS: you do not get writer’s block if you remove the forced effort.